 We will continue to engage with athletes and support personnel to provide the tools to influence positive decision-making through education and prevention programs to all levels of sport, from elite competition right through to the grassroots level of sport.

 We will coordinate the national response to sports integrity threats through key partnerships with Australian and global law enforcement and intelligence agencies.

+identifying and addressing threats to sports.
+Our work is informed by sports and athletes and we will continue to learn from the valuable insights they provide into the challenges they face.
+We will continue to build trust and capability and align our contribution to assist sports to meet their challenges.

 We will also continue to collaborate with industry partners and lead the coordinated approach in the development of the Australian Sports Wagering Scheme.
 We will work with our international partners to identify and act on the manipulation of competitions in Australia and globally.
 We will assist the government to enact and implement national match-fixing laws to deliver a nationally consistent approach to addressing corrupt behaviour.

 We will implement the requirements of the 2021 World Anti-Doping Code and we will deliver an informed anti-doping program encompassing testing, engagement, education, deterrence, detection and enforcement activities.

 We will work with National Sporting Organisations to implement the Safeguarding in Sport Continuous Improvement Program, which will aid sport in embedding a comprehensive culture of child safety and member protection.
-At Sport Integrity Australia, we believe the positive impact sport has on Australians is worth protecting.
+At Sport Integrity Australia we believe the positive impact sport has on Australians is worth protecting.
 We will continue to work hard on providing safe and fair sport for all.

-As the accountable authority of the agency, I am pleased to present our 2022-23 Corporate Plan for the period 2022-26, as required under paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013.
+As the accountable authority of the agency, I am pleased to present our 2021-22 Corporate Plan for the period 2021-25, as required under paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013.

-When it comes to values, Australians look for integrity and honesty in their sporting heroes.